cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 ## How to validate simple data

+> [!TIP]
-As a general recommendation, we recommend to keep your data structures as simple as possible, as you will see the more complex it is, the more complex is validation too.
+> As a general recommendation, we recommend to keep your data structures as simple as possible, as you will see the more complex it is, the more complex is validation too.

 ### Boolean